 6th Apr 2017

-New this month Continuity mistake: Near the end of the episode, as they are preparing to beam down to the planet, Riker tells Warf to set his phaser on stun.
+Continuity mistake: Near the end of the episode, as they are preparing to beam down to the planet, Riker tells Warf to set his phaser on stun.
 He then holsters his own phaser and the transporter is activated.
 However, when they materialize on the planet, Riker is holding his phaser in his left hand.

 30th Mar 2017

-New this month Other mistake: Director Sergio Leone uses one of his trademark filming techniques throughout this film, where anything outside the camera frame doesn't exist.
+Other mistake: Director Sergio Leone uses one of his trademark filming techniques throughout this film, where anything outside the camera frame doesn't exist.
 Several times the characters react to situations and other characters when they come into frame that they logically would've seen much sooner.
 For example, at one point Blondie and Tuco are walking and stumble across an army camp.
 Even though in reality they would have been walking toward it for a long time and would have been aware of it, they react with surprise the moment it appears on screen.

 21st Mar 2017